Introduction to Psychology

 How will you submit the lab reports?

-There are four lab assistants and one teaching fellow (who also has other duties) who are helping me to manage the labs for this class.
-Each one of these individuals is a bright, upper-level psychology student (or a recent graduate).
-They help me grade the lab reports and they are in regular communication with me as our grading takes place.
+There are five lab assistants who are helping me to manage the labs for this class.
+Each one of these individuals is a bright, upper-level psychology student.
+They will run the in-person weekly lab sessions and help me grade the lab reports.

 You will submit your lab reports by email directly to the TA to whom you have been assigned.
 Here is how to figure out who your Lab TA is: